-As at November 30, 2020, we had 47 employees in Canada and seven (7) employees in Ireland.
+As at November 30, 2021, we had 70 employees in Canada, four employees in the United States and 13 employees in Ireland.
 All of our employees are engaged in administration, finance, legal, medical affairs, regulatory, marketing and sales and research and development functions.
 None of our employees are unionized.
 We believe the relations with our employees are good.

-Through Syneos, as at November 30, 2020, we had an additional fifty (50) persons dedicated to the commercialization of EGRIFTA SV[®] and Trogarzo[®] in the United States and six (6) persons dedicated to the commercialization of Trogarzo[®] in the European Territory.
+Through Syneos, as at November 30, 2021, we had an additional 48 persons dedicated to the commercialization of $EGRIFTA~SV^{\otimes}$ and Trogarzo[®] in the United States and seven persons dedicated to the commercialization of Trogarzo[®] in the European Territory.